hackerb9/ugrep/README.md

   [lsix](https://github.com/hackerb9/lsix).

+* Brace expansion is confusing because of needing to be quoted from the shell.
+It is supported for ranges (not sequences), but is not currently documented because usage is tricky and the functionality is not actually that helpful.
+For example, the following works:

+      ugrep {0..F}{0,4,8,C}00

+  but could be better written as:

+      ugrep 0..FFFF..400

 * [Note: The following is not a problem for people who are willing to use vector fonts (truetype, opentype, postscript) that may be antialiased.
 Xterm uses fontconfig just fine.]